TSP Matching Explained: How to Supercharge Your Retirement Savings

 Reach Out to Us!

-If you have additional federal benefit questions, contact our team of CERTIFIED FINANCIAL PLANNER™ (CFP®) and Chartered Federal Employee Benefits Consultants (ChFEBC℠).
+If you have additional federal benefit questions, contact our team of CERTIFIED FINANCIAL PLANNER™ (CFP®), Chartered Federal Employee Benefits Consultants (ChFEBC℠), and Accredited Investment Fiduciary (AIF®).
 At PlanWell, we focus on retirement planning for federal employees.
-Learn more about our process designed for the career federal employee.
+Learn more about our financial advisor for federal employees approach and discover our process designed for the career federal employee.

 Preparing for federal retirement?
 Check out our scheduled federal retirement workshops.
-Sign up for our no-cost federal retirement webinars here!
+Sign up for our no-cost federal retirement webinars through our online workshop portal.
 Make sure to plan ahead and reserve your seat for our FERS webinar, held every three weeks.
 Want to have PlanWell host a federal retirement seminar for your agency?
 Reach out, and we’ll collaborate with HR to arrange an on-site FERS seminar.

 Want to fast-track your federal retirement plan?
 Skip the FERS webinar and start a one-on-one conversation with a ChFEBC today.
-You can schedule a one-on-one meeting here.
+You can schedule a one-on-one meeting on our contact page.

 References: